Let’s stay in touch

-Once the correct shoe-size has been determined it automatically filters your shoe size from the plethora of sizes while you browse its catalogue.
+Once the correct shoe size has been determined it automatically filters your shoe size from the plethora of sizes while you browse its catalog.
 What’s more, it applies a different shoe size for various categories based on usage.
-Let’s take running shoes for an instance; as opposed to a casual sneaker, they call for a tighter fit.
+Let’s take running shoes for instance; as opposed to a casual sneaker, they call for a tighter fit.

 Augmented Reality in Marketing

-AR helps deliver a marketing strategy in real time.
-Customers and clients get to experience the product or service as it is meant to be used, allowing interactive user experience.
+AR helps deliver a marketing strategy in real-time.
+Customers and clients get to experience the product or service as it is meant to be used, allowing an interactive user experience.

 COCA-COLA & WWF: ARCTIC HOME